Research Jobs at University of Kansas Medical Center with Visa Sponsorship

 Prepare your publication and research output record early

 Academic medical centers like KUMC evaluate Research candidates on scholarly output, not just experience.
-Compile your publication list, conference presentations, and grant contributions before your first interview, since these directly support an EB-2 or O-1 petition down the line.
+Compile your publication list, conference presentations, and grant contributions before your first interview, since these directly support an EB-2 or O-1 visa petition down the line.

 Does University of Kansas Medical Center sponsor H-1B visas for Researchs?